lmorg/murex/INSTALL.md

 ## Docker

-A `Dockerfile` is also included should you want to run an local tests in a sandboxed environment.
+A `Dockerfile` is also included should you want to run any local tests in a sandboxed environment.

 The file is located in `test/docker` and includes a [README.md](test/docker/README.md)